tscholze/xamarin-road-to-surface-duo/README.md

 ## Decisions made
 - Using the `Page.Navigation(...)` feature instead of the new url-based `Shell.GoToAsync(...)`
 - Using the native asset management instead of the embedded images one.
 The not successful feature implementation can be found via: `deadend/embedded-images`
+- No more gradients - updated UI of the app to use solid colors instead of blue-ish gradients

 ## Keep in mind
 This app is purely build for having fun!
 All features have room for improvements or could be done more elegant.